Solar generator is about capturing the sun's energy and using it in your home.

 And now for yet another upgrade.
 I'm about to add a new string of big panels, 235 watts

 each.
 It adds complications because the voltage is different.
 Plan to

 build as big a system as you can afford from the beginning.
-Use the biggest size panels available, and try to keep them the same.
+Use the largest size panels available, and try to keep them the same.

 blog is essentially about installing solar panels on your roof.
 The

 nuts and bolts of it, the pop rivets and a few thoughts on series and

 Installing a home solar power generator is not without its pitfalls.
 Not least of which is that you are dealing with potentially lethal high voltage systems.

 Knowing your level of incompetence, before you start is vital.
 With that in mind, you either go on an educational expedition, formal or informal, which is what I did, or you pay someone else a large sum of money to do the job for you.